 We were fortunate enough to be able to photograph the Maasai people, and here is a portrait I captured of a young Maasai woman, who was one of the women who sang and danced for us upon our arrival in their village.

-We captured plenty of images of the leopardess sleeping, but in the glary conditions and contending with dappled light, photography wasn’t particularly easy.
+We captured plenty of images of the leopardess sleeping, but in the glary conditions and contending with dappled light, photography was not particularly easy.
 I may go through those images at some stage and publish something.

-What we didn’t know, but quickly learned, was that these two leopards were mating!
+What we did not know, but quickly learned, was that these two leopards were mating!

-He didn’t need to climb much higher than this, as the female descended and began walking into the scrub.
+He did not need to climb much higher than this, as the female descended and began walking into the scrub.

 The female soon enough swished her tail and brushed against the male, signalling her readiness for mating.